redis/redis-doc/docs/connect/clients/java.md

 - Retry deadline exceeded/number of attempts (Retry Command Executor)
 - POOL - pool exhausted, error adding idle objects, returning broken resources to the pool

-All the Jedis exceptions are runtime exceptions and in most cases irrecoverable, so in general bubble up the API capturing the error message.
+All the Jedis exceptions are runtime exceptions and in most cases irrecoverable, so in general bubble up to the API capturing the error message.

 ## DNS cache and Redis

-When you connect to a Redis with multiple endpoints, such as [Redis Enterprise Active-Active](https://redis.com/redis-enterprise/technology/active-active-geo-distribution/), it's recommended to disable JVM DNS cache to load-balance requests across multiple endpoints.
+When you connect to a Redis with multiple endpoints, such as [Redis Enterprise Active-Active](https://redis.com/redis-enterprise/technology/active-active-geo-distribution/), it's recommended to disable the JVM's DNS cache to load-balance requests across multiple endpoints.

 You can do this in your application's code with the following snippet:
 ```java